ilent2/otslm/docs/Simple-Beams.rst

 0.5 for negative amplitudes).
 Pixels outside this region should be assigned another value, such as a checkerboard pattern.
-The encode method also takes an optional argument to scale the pattern by, this can be though of as the ratio of pattern amplitude and device height.
+The encode method also takes an optional argument to scale the pattern by, this can be thought of as the ratio of pattern amplitude and device height.

 .. code:: matlab